alanbbond/virtualnasfic2020/prometheus-award.md

 William H. Stoddard is a copy editor specializing in scientific and scholarly publications.
 He has written more than two dozen GURPS supplements for Steve Jackson Games, beginning with GURPS Steampunk in 2000, which won an Origins Award for best role playing supplement.
 He is the president of the Libertarian Futurist Society, and many of his essays and reviews have appeared on its Prometheus blog ([http://lfs.org/blog/](http://lfs.org/blog/ "http://lfs.org/blog/")).

-**Visions of SF, Liberty, Human Rights: The Prometheus Awards over Four Decades, from F. Paul Wilson and Robert Heinlein to Today.**
+### Visions of SF, Liberty, Human Rights: The Prometheus Awards over Four Decades, from F. Paul Wilson and Robert Heinlein to Today

 How have our visions of a free, dynamic and better future, with universal respect for each other’s rights, evolved and changed in science fiction/fantasy?
 What about cautionary dystopian visions, from Orwell’s 1984 and Animal Farm to Doctorow’s Little Brother?
 Prometheus-winning authors Sarah Hoyt (Darkship Thieves) and F. Paul Wilson (An Enemy of the State, Repairman Jack series) will join journalists Michael Grossberg and Tom Jackson in examining the perennial tensions between Liberty and Power and cooperation versus coercion, as reflected in these and other authors’ diverse Prometheus Award winners over the past 40 years.